damlaYasarr/ParalelProcess/README.md

-trying all process with making parallel programming
+trying all process by using parallel programming